Crowded House (album)

-Crowded House is the debut album by New Zealand-Australian band Crowded House.
-Produced by Mitchell Froom, it was released in August 1986 and was certified platinum in four countries.
-The album includes the hit singles "Don't Dream It's Over", "Something So Strong", "Mean to Me", "World Where You Live" and "Now We're Getting Somewhere".
+Crowded House is the debut studio album by Australian/New Zealand rock band Crowded House, released in August 1986 by Capitol Records.
+Produced by Mitchell Froom, it includes the international hit single "Don't Dream It's Over", as well as the singles "Mean to Me", "World Where You Live", "Now We're Getting Somewhere", and "Something So Strong".

-At the 1986 Countdown Australian Music Awards the album won Best Debut Album.
+Crowded House was certified platinum in four countries and won Best Debut Album at the 1986 Countdown Australian Music Awards.
 In December 2021, the album was listed at no. 7 in Rolling Stone Australia's "200 Greatest Albums of All Time" countdown.